osmandapp/web/main/docs/user/plugins/nautical-charts.md

 Nautical charts are important for professional sailors as well as for amateurs who rent a boat for cruising the city's canals.
 The maps provide them with a variety of information such as sailing routes, navigation lights, danger zones, zones where it is allowed or prohibited to sail or dock, etc.

-The Nautical plugin in OsmAnd extends the vector layer map styles with the Nautical map style.
-It allows you to display map data according to Nautical Chart rules, for example: yellow areas for land and shoals, light blue areas for shallow waters, etc. For more information see [Map legend](../../user/map-legend/nautical-map.md).

 <Tabs groupId="operating-systems">